 Meals included: Breakfast

 An afternoon among the vines!
 Be immersed in the Marlborough wine country with the Sounds Connection half day wine tour.
-You'll be collected from your accommodation and taken through three or four hand-picked wineries to taste the award-winning produce this region is known for.
-You'll also hear about the history of winemaking in Marlborough as well as learning the unique processes each winery goes through.
-A lunch stop is not included in this tour so we do advise you have something to eat prior to this activity.
+Get collected from your accommodation and taken through three or four hand-picked wineries to taste the award-winning produce this region is known for.
+Hear about the history of winemaking in Marlborough as well as learning the unique processes each winery goes through.

 Meals included: Breakfast